 The 10-second takeaway

-For the quarter ended March 31 (Q1), ManpowerGroup beat expectations on revenues and crushed expectations on earnings per share.
+For the quarter ended June 30 (Q2), ManpowerGroup met expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue was unchanged and GAAP earnings per share grew significantly.
+Compared to the prior-year quarter, revenue shrank.
+Non-GAAP earnings per share grew significantly.
+GAAP earnings per share grew significantly.

-ManpowerGroup notched revenue of $5.10 billion.
-The 11 analysts polled by S&P Capital IQ looked for a top line of $4.97 billion on the same basis.
-GAAP reported sales were 0.5% higher than the prior-year quarter's $5.07 billion.
+ManpowerGroup reported revenue of $5.04 billion.
+The 12 analysts polled by S&P Capital IQ looked for a top line of $5.00 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.